 Isle Royale National Park

-One of America’s least visited national parks turns 83 this month.
 You may be unfamiliar with Isle Royale National Park.
-Who?
+Where?
 Exactly.

 What makes Isle Royale unique?
 The remote park offers a rugged wilderness of forests, lakes, and waterways.
 You will not find cars here as you can only reach the islands by boat or seaplane.
 Beyond the beautiful landscapes, you may discover moose and wolves in the wild.